 Consider your answers as you compare different walking sandals.
 If you do have flat feet, look for sandals with a relatively flat footbed.
 If you have a big bump next to your big toe, look for sandals with a strap design that won’t rub on it.
 If your feet are unusually wide or narrow, look for sandals with the right dimensions and a strap system that gives you plenty of adjustability.

 Knowing your own feet will help you get a pair of sandals that fits well and will give you many years of excellent performance.

 We mentioned earlier that sandals are one of the most versatile forms of footwear.
 But not all sandals are equally versatile.
 For example, you might look a bit silly if you wore a rugged-looking pair of hiking sandals to a fine dining establishment or nightclub.

 A more fashionable pair of walking sandals would be more suited for that particular environment.
-Then again, a lightweight fashionable pair of sandals won’t server you well if you are hiking through the Kakadu.
-The best solution is to realistically consider the activities that you often perform and choose a sandal design that can handle them.
+Then again, a lightweight fashionable pair of sandals won’t serve you well if you are hiking through the Kakadu.
+The best solution is to realistically consider the activities that you often perform and choose a sandal design that can handle them

 Walking sandals value for money

 The final consideration to keep in mind when buying walking sandals is their cost.
-The price of high-quality walking sandals can range from $30 to $200.
+The price of high-quality walking sandals can range anywhere from £20 to £200.
 At the cheaper end, you will find plenty of general use walking sandals to choose from.
 The more expensive walking sandals are usually designer fashion sandals or ultra-rugged hiking sandals.